deep-thought-labs/drive/docs/container-management.md

 cd drive/services/infinite-mainnet

 # Stop container (keeps it created)
-docker compose stop
+./drive.sh stop

 # Stop and remove container
-docker compose down
+./drive.sh down
 ```

 **What it does:**
-- `docker compose stop`: Stops the running container but keeps it created.
+- `./drive.sh stop`: Stops the running container but keeps it created.
 The container and its data remain, just not running.
-- `docker compose down`: Stops the container and removes it.
+- `./drive.sh down`: Stops the container and removes it.
 The container is deleted but data volumes persist (unless you use `-v` flag).

 **Expected output:**
 - `stop`: Shows container name and "Stopped" status
 - `down`: Shows "Removed" or "Stopped" for the container

 **When to use:**
-- `stop`: Temporary stop (e.g., system maintenance) - you can restart with `docker compose start`
+- `stop`: Temporary stop (e.g., system maintenance) - you can restart with `./drive.sh start`
 - `down`: Complete cleanup or when you want to remove the container entirely

 **Important:** Both commands will stop the node if it's running.
 Use `node-stop` first for graceful shutdown, then stop the container.